Researchers find a massive number of plastic particles in bottled water

 But the group said the new detection method "needs to be fully reviewed by the scientific community and more research needs to be done to develop standardized methods for measuring and quantifying nanoplastics in our environment."

-The association added that with "no scientific consensus on the potential health impacts of nano- and microplastic particles ... media reports about these particles in drinking water do nothing more than unnecessarily scare consumers."
+The association said there is "no scientific consensus on the potential health impacts of nano- and microplastic particles."
+It added: "media reports about these particles in drinking water do nothing more than unnecessarily scare consumers."

 The researchers hypothesize that some of the plastics in the bottled water could be shedding from, ironically enough, the plastic used in types of water filters.